 Personally I find this process tedious and ridiculous.
 Because I’m a lazy person at heart, if I don’t have all the data in front of me on a single dashboard, I’ll never optimize it.

-As a result, the remainder of this tutorial will be based on Ignite which is a tool that helps you manage your Amazon PPC campaigns.
+As a result, the remainder of this tutorial may reference screenshots from Ignite which is a tool that helps you manage and automate your Amazon PPC campaigns.

 In a nutshell, Ignite unifies all of your Amazon sponsored ads data for you on a single interface so you can easily create and adjust your ads based on your keyword performance.

-Right now, this tool is a must have to avoid having to use Amazon’s crappy ad interface which is not user friendly.
+You can probably get by with Amazon’s native ad interface if you only have 1 or 2 products but it is clunky and not user friendly.
 Remember, the harder it is to look at your data, the less likely you’ll do anything about it:)

 Armed with the keyword research data you gathered from Scope in step 3, you should now launch a manual broad match PPC campaign on Amazon.

 The way a broad match campaign works is that any shopper who types in a search phrase that contains your keywords in any order will match for your products on Amazon.

 For example, if you bid on the broad match phrase “garlic press”, then someone who types in “extra large press for garlic” will display your ad.